 Computer Arts: Tell us about Quemada ...

 Ernesto Gonzalo: When I graduated in graphic design advertising, I needed to start a project that reflected everything I had learned, and all of the leaflets, photos and brochures I'd collected over three years.
-I decided to print a magazine in three stages of design: research, collection and design.
+I decided to print a magazine in three stages of design: research (opens in new tab), collection (opens in new tab) and design (opens in new tab).
 AD1OZ Revista was an open project, where I could work with freedom while looking for new graphic ideas.

 The first step was creating a typography for headlines and page numbers with fax paper and solvents.
 Quemada [burned] typography was inspired by the manifesto of design anarchy, in magazines such as Adbusters.
 Baseline, Dot Dot Dot and Emigre.